neuralmagic/sparseml/tests/docs/testing_framework.md

 - Two new decorators are added in to check for package and compute requirements.
 If the requirements are not met, the test is skipped.
 Currently, `requires_torch` and `requires_gpu` are added in and can be found under `testing_utils.py`

+## Testing Targets

+### Unit Testing Targets:
+- A unit test should be written for every utils, helper, or static function.
+    - Test cases should be written for all datatype combinations that the function takes as input
+    - Can have `smoke` tests but focus should be on `sanity`

+### Integration Testing Targets:
+- An integration test should be written for every cli pathway that is exposed through `setup.py`
+    - All cli-arg combinations should be tested through a `smoke` check (all may be overkill but ideally we're covering beyond the few important combinations)
+    - All **important** cli-arg combinations should be covered through either a `sanity` check or a `regression` check
+        - A small model should be tested through a `sanity` check
+        - All other larger models should be tested through `regression` test types

+- An integration test should be written for every major/critical module
+    - All arg combinations should be tested through a `smoke` check (all may be overkill but ideally we're covering beyond the few important combinations)
+    - All **important** arg combinations should be covered through either a `sanity` check or a `regression` check
+        - A small model should be tested through a `sanity` check
+        - All other larger models should be tested through `regression` test types

+## End-to-end Testing Targets:
+- Tests cascading repositories (sparseml --> vLLM) but will become more prominent as are docker containers are furhter solidified

+## Cadence
+- Ideally, large models and `regression` tests should be tested on a nightly cadence while unit tests and `sanity` test should be tested on a per commit basis